ufz/ogs/Documentation/ProjectFile/prj/process_variables/process_variable/boundary_conditions/boundary_condition/NonuniformVariableDependentNeumann/t_coefficient_other_variable_name.md

 This specifies a nodal field defined on the surface mesh.

-From the nodal field the coefficient values, which are multiplied by the other variable to calculate the other variable dependant flux, which is applied via this Neumann BC, are read.
+From the nodal field the coefficient values, which are multiplied by the other variable to calculate the other variable dependent flux, which is applied via this Neumann BC, are read.